-The Minnesota Counties Information Systems' (MCIS) financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) as of and for the two years ended December 31, 2020.
+The Minnesota Counties Information Systems' (MCIS) financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP) as of and for the two years ended December 31, 2022.
 The Governmental Accounting Standards Board (GASB) is responsible for establishing GAAP for state and local governments through its pronouncements (statements and interpretations).
 The more significant accounting policies established in GAAP and used by the MCIS are discussed below.

-A. Financial Reporting Entity
+Financial Reporting Entity

 The MCIS is a joint powers governmental organization established in 1975 pursuant to Minn.
 Stat. § 471.59.
 Its purpose is to develop and implement computer-based information systems for use by member counties.
 Members of the MCIS are Aitkin, Carlton, Cass, Chippewa, Cook, Itasca, Kanabec, Koochiching, Lac qui Parle, Lake, St. Louis, and Sherburne Counties.
-Kanabec County joined MCIS effective June 25, 2020.